Branjosef/Branjosef/README.md

 Why hello there!

-This is my personal github account I use to develop/maintain cool applications I actually use every day!
+This is my personal github account I use to develop/maintain cool applications I actually use!

 Repos are private with collaboration dependent on project.
 <!---